If you're looking for an easy guide to install Node.js and npm on OS X and macOS — this is it.

 First, install Homebrew.

-brew update to ensure your Homebrew is up to date.
+brew update to make sure Homebrew is up to date.

 brew doctor to make sure your system is ready to brew.
-Follow any recommendations from brew doctor.
+Run the command below and follow any recommendations from brew doctor.

 brew install node